leleliu008/ndk-pkg/README.md

     ndk-pkg integrate zsh -v
     ```

-    This project provides a zsh-completion script for `ndk-pkg`. when you've typed `ndk-pkg` then type `TAB` key, the rest of the arguments will be automatically complete for you.
+    This software provides a zsh-completion script for `ndk-pkg`. when you've typed `ndk-pkg` then type `TAB` key, the rest of the arguments will be automatically complete for you.

     **Note**: to apply this feature, you may need to run the command `autoload -U compinit && compinit` in your terminal (your current running shell must be zsh).